MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/sap-deployment-checklist.md

   - Review the resources in SAP support notes, in the SAP HANA hardware directory, and in the SAP PAM again.
 Make sure to match supported VMs for Azure, supported OS releases for those VM types, and supported SAP and DBMS releases.
   - Validate again the sizing of your application and the infrastructure you deploy on Azure.
 If you're moving existing applications, you can often derive the necessary SAPS from the infrastructure you use and the [SAP benchmark webpage](https://www.sap.com/dmc/exp/2018-benchmark-directory/#/sd) and compare it to the SAPS numbers listed in [SAP note 1928533](https://launchpad.support.sap.com/#/notes/1928533).
 Also keep [this article on SAPS ratings](https://techcommunity.microsoft.com/t5/Running-SAP-Applications-on-the/SAPS-ratings-on-Azure-VMs-8211-where-to-look-and-where-you-can/ba-p/368208) in mind.
   - Evaluate and test the sizing of your Azure VMs for maximum storage and network throughput of the VM types you chose during the planning phase.
 Details of [VM performance limits](/azure/virtual-machines/sizes) are available, for storage it’s important to consider the limit of max uncached disk throughput for sizing.
 Carefully consider sizing and temporary effects of [disk and VM level bursting](/azure/virtual-machines/disk-bursting).
   - Test and determine whether you want to create your own OS images for your VMs in Azure or whether you want to use an image from the Azure compute gallery (formerly known as shared image gallery).
 If you're using an image from the Azure compute gallery, make sure to use an image that reflects the support contract with your OS vendor.
 For some OS vendors, Azure Compute Gallery lets you bring your own license images.
 For other OS images, support is included in the price quoted by Azure.
+  - Using own OS images allows you to store required enterprise dependencies, such as security agents, hardening and customizations directly in the image.
+This way they are deployed immediately with every VM.
 If you decide to create your own OS images, you can find documentation in these articles:
     - [Build a generalized image of a Windows VM deployed in Azure](/azure/virtual-machines/windows/capture-image-resource)
     - [Build a generalized image of a Linux VM deployed in Azure](/azure/virtual-machines/linux/capture-image)
-  - If you use Linux images from the Azure compute gallery, you need to use the images suitable for SAP provided by the Linux vendors.
+  - If you use Linux images from the Azure compute gallery and add hardening as part of your deployment pipeline, you need to use the images suitable for SAP provided by the Linux vendors.
     - [Red Hat Enterprise Linux for SAP Offerings on Microsoft Azure FAQ](https://access.redhat.com/articles/5456301)
     - [SUSE public cloud information tracker - OS Images for SAP](https://pint.suse.com/?resource=images&csp=microsoft&search=sap)
     - [Oracle Linux](https://www.oracle.com/cloud/azure/interconnect/faq/)
   - Choosing an OS image determines the type of Azure VM’s generation.
 Azure supports both [Hyper-V generation 1 and 2 VMs](/azure/virtual-machines/generation-2).
-Some VM families are available as [generation 2 only](/azure/virtual-machines/generation-2#generation-2-vm-sizes), some VM families are certified for SAP use as generation 2 only ([SAP note 1928533](https://launchpad.support.sap.com/#/notes/1928533)) even if Azure allows both generations. **It is recommended to use generation 2 for every VM of  SAP landscape.**
+Some VM families are available as [generation 2 only](/azure/virtual-machines/generation-2#generation-2-vm-sizes), some VM families are certified for SAP use as generation 2 only ([SAP note 1928533](https://launchpad.support.sap.com/#/notes/1928533)) even if Azure allows both generations. **It is recommended to use generation 2 VM for every VM of SAP landscape.**
 2. **Storage**
   - Read the document [Azure storage types for SAP workload](./planning-guide-storage.md)
   - Use [Azure premium storage](/azure/virtual-machines/disks-types.md#premium-ssds), [premium storage v2](/azure/virtual-machines/disks-types.md#premium-ssd-v2) for all production grade SAP environments and when ensuring high SLA.
 For some DBMS, Azure NetApp Files can be used for [large parts of the overall storage requirements](./planning-guide-storage.md#azure-netapp-files-anf).